isisAnchalee/hughjacman/README.md

-# hughjacman
+# hughJacman
-like pacman, but with wolverine
+Like pacman, but with Wolverine :100:

-- @isisAnchalee && @Dbz && wcjohnson11 :poodle:
+_Made with love by @isisAnchalee :dancer: && @Dbz :dragon: && wcjohnson11_ :poodle:

 ## To Do
-[] Get api keys from the above and hook up auth
+[] Get api keys from the above and hook up auth :ambulance:

-[] a readme
+[] a readme :book:

 [] everything else :8ball: